Sadanofuji Akihiro

-Sadanofuji Akihiro (佐田の富士 哲博) (born December 25, 1984 as Akihiro Yamamoto) is a former sumo wrestler from Kazusa, Nagasaki, Japan.
+Sadanofuji Akihiro (佐田の富士 哲博) (born December 25, 1984, as Akihiro Yamamoto) is a former sumo wrestler from Kazusa, Nagasaki, Japan.
 He was a jūryō division champion in 2012.
-The highest rank he has reached was maegashira 2.
-He is now a coach at Sakaigawa stable.
+The highest rank he reached was maegashira 2.
+He retired in 2017 and was a coach at Sakaigawa stable under the name of Furiwake (振分) until 2024.

 Early life and sumo background

 During his school years, he practiced judo.
 On graduating from high school, through the efforts of a former teacher, he made contact with Nakadachi (later Sakaigawa) stable and was accepted.
 His ring debut was in January 2003.

 Career

 Sadanofuji spent over seven years in the lower divisions, spending a significant amount of time in all but the lowest division.
 He spent the bulk of his career in the third makushita division, posting largely 4–3 and 3–4 records.
 In the March 2009 tournament he achieved a 6–1 record and participated in an eight wrestler playoff for the makushita championship.
 He won against his first two opponents in the playoff, but ultimately lost the championship to Tokushinhō in the final bout of the playoff.
 Following this, his sumo grew more consistent and over the next five tournaments he achieved strong winning records in all but one tournament.
 In March 2010 he finally reached the second jūryō division.
 Two losing tournaments put him back in makushita for one tournament, but he was back up again for the following September 2010 tournament.
 After one more year in jūryō he was promoted to the top-tier makuuchi division.

 Sadanofuji produced a bare majority of wins in his first two top division tournaments, but then had four successive make-koshi or losing scores, which saw him demoted back to jūryō.
 However, he made a strong comeback in the November 2012 tournament, winning his first yūshō or tournament championship with a 14–1 record and earning immediate promotion back to makuuchi.
 He was in the top division for eight consecutive tournaments until being demoted for the May 2014 tournament.
 In 2015 he established himself as a top division regular, recording his best score to date of 10–5 in the July 2015 tournament, which saw him ranked among the top maegashira for the first time.
 In September however, wrestling at maegashira 2 he lost his first thirteen matches before salvaging wins in the last two days to end with a 2–13 record.
 He was demoted from the top division after scoring only 4–11 in the following tournament in November 2015.
 He re-appeared in makuuchi in July 2016 but was unable to stay longer than a single tournament.
 After scoring only 4–11 and 2–13 in the jūryō division in September and November 2016 he was relegated to the makushita division for the January 2017 tournament, losing sekitori status for the first time since 2010.
 He withdrew from the March tournament with injury and was relegated to sandanme for the first time since 2006.